It’s every homeowners’ dirty little secret. How often do you really clean your curtains?

 Can you clean curtains without taking them down?
 If you don’t have time for a full cleaning, you can get away with consistent spot cleaning (though a yearly thorough wash is still our top recommendation).

 Here are a few tips on how to spot clean your curtains (note that this will vary depending on the type of curtain fabric you’re working with):

 - Use a duster or lint roller to grab dust, dirt and other particles with ease.

 - Shake them out, holding the top of your curtains near your rod.
 Remember to vacuum the floor afterward!

 - Use a brush attachment on your vacuum and run it over your curtains gently or on the lowest suction power.

 - Soak a cloth in warm or hot water to clean up spots that require extra attention.
 (This works well for velvet curtains.)

 - Follow up with a light, fresh-smelling fabric spray or deodorizer and make sure your curtains have room to breathe and air out.

 You’ve invested a lot of time and care into selecting and maintaining your curtains.
 Hanging curtains shouldn’t be a struggle, too.

-Kwik-Hang curtain rod brackets solve curtain-hanging problems for good.
-The no-drill curtain rod brackets can support up to 20 lbs of fabric, making them the perfect solution for everything from your lightest curtain to heaviest drape.
-Plus, with a patented bracket design, you can install them in minutes — no drilling required.
+Kwik-Hang curtain rod brackets solve your curtain installation problems for good.
+The no-drill, damage-free curtain rod brackets can support up to 20 lbs of fabric, making them the perfect solution for everything from your lightest curtains to your heaviest drapes.